 The Texas Crew provided complete broadcast services for the first-ever world-wide Olympic Torch Relay.
 Traveling to 35 cities in 26 countries over the course of 40 days, the Texas Crew created daily video news release packages for Coca-Cola, Samsung, the Olympic Organizing Committee and CNN International.
 Requiring two charted 747 jumbo jets, four advance teams, and the coordination of news and satellite up-link facilities around the world, it remains the most challenging and rewarding event we have been a part of.
 Texas Crew Productions currently works with the Ironman Triathlon and LIVESTREAM to produce the 12hr live internet/world-feed of the Ironman World Championship in Hawaii, and provides production services throughout the season for the NFL Network's weekly live game reports.

-Texas Crew has been providing ENG production services to clients for more than 20 years, including America’s top rated news magazine 60 Minutes.
+Texas Crew has been providing ENG production services to clients for more than 20 years, including America's top rated news magazine 60 Minutes.
 Covering stories ranging from the Lost Boys of Sudan to the capture of Saddam Hussein in Iraq, our crews are some of the most trusted in the business.
 This insider piece, produced by David Karabinas and shot by Jim Bowen, examines the series Friday Night Tykes – a series co-produced by Texas Crew Productions.